AwesomeStickz/dd-cache-proxy/README.md

 #### `options.sweeper.interval`:

-The interval (in milliseconds) in which the cache sweeper should run.
+The interval (in milliseconds) at which the cache sweeper should run the provided filter functions.

 #### `options.sweeper.filter`:

-Lets you provide filter functions to decide which object to remove from cache and which to keep.
+This option allows you to provide filter functions to decide which object to remove from cache and which to keep.
 Defaults to removing nothing from the cache, so you should provide your own filters if you enable cache sweeper.

 Note: You can use the `lastInteractedTime` property in the object to implement an NRU (Not Recently Used) cache if you'd like.
 For example, if you'd like to only remove the members that aren't accessed in the last 15 minutes and isn't the bot member, you can do: